Design and Dynamics of Two-Qubit Gates with Motional States of Electrons on Helium: Device and Operation

 \subsection{Gate operation}

 In order to introduce dynamics to the system, we parametrize the voltage vector in Eq.~\eqref{eq:potential} through \textit{voltage functions} $\vb*{V}(\lambda)$.
 These functions are constructed such that the system can alternate between different \textit{configurations}, i.e, shapes of the electrostatic double-well potential, each with distinct properties.
 Following Ref.~\cite{beysengulov2024} we distinguish between three configurations: In configuration~I the system is in an idle state, where the effective interaction leading to entanglement between the two electrons is minimized, thus enabling readout of the qubit states as well as single-qubit gate operation.
 Configuration~II is designed to favor an interaction suitable for SWAP-type gates, whereas the interaction in configuration~III is tailored to facilitate for Controlled-Z (CZ) gates.
 Incorporating the voltage vectors of such configurations, two different voltage functions will be explored in this work.
-The first function, which we will denote $\vb*{V}^\beta$, reads where $\vb*{V}^\beta_\mathrm{I}$ and $\vb*{V}^\beta_\mathrm{III}$ are the constant voltage vectors from our previous work, which were optimized for opposite-sign anharmonicities $\beta^L = - \beta^R$ in the two wells \cite{beysengulov2024, zhao2020}.
+The system properties employing these functions are presented in Ref.~\cite{beysengulov2024} and Appendix~\ref{app:zz-opt}, respectively.
+The first voltage function, which we will denote $\vb*{V}^\beta$, reads where $\vb*{V}^\beta_\mathrm{I}$ and $\vb*{V}^\beta_\mathrm{III}$ are the constant voltage vectors from our previous work, which were optimized for opposite-sign anharmonicities $\beta^L = - \beta^R$ in the two wells \cite{beysengulov2024, zhao2020}.
 Opposite-sign anharmonicity was however shown to be insufficient to suppress unwanted ZZ-coupling in the entanglement driven by the Coulomb interaction \cite{beysengulov2024}.
 Therefore, we also present results for a second voltage function, denoted $\vb*{V}^\zeta$, given by

 where the last term is set to either $\vb*{V}^\zeta_\mathrm{II}$ or $\vb*{V}^\zeta_\mathrm{III}$, depending on the desired type of entanglement.
 For this voltage function, the main goal in the optimization of the constant voltage vectors $\vb*{V}^\zeta_\mathrm{I}$, $\vb*{V}^\zeta_\mathrm{II}$ and $\vb*{V}^\zeta_\mathrm{III}$ was to directly minimize the ZZ-coupling, quantified by